 In 2008, Peregrine presented a public work-in-progress of American artist Steve Roden’s nothing but what is therein contained (2008-2009), which was commissioned for Founder’s Hall, Girard College expressly for Hidden City.
 The final version of the piece was featured in the 2009 festival.
 The first festival itself took place a year later, May 30 – June 28, 2009 in nine heritage sites around the city, attracting more than 10,000 visitors, extensive press acclaim, and multiple awards.

 Following the success of the 2009 festival and a year of assessment and planning, Peregrine Arts changed its name to Hidden City Philadelphia in July 2010.
 A separate nonprofit entity, CultureWorks Greater Philadelphia, was formed at the same time to continue Peregrine’s management consulting for the arts and heritage fields.

-No longer just a project, but an organization, Hidden City affirmed a new mission and vision to advance creative placemaking in Philadelphia through an array of programs, including continuing the festival as a quadrennial.
-We also lead tours into the city’s obscure corners, and publish the Hidden City Daily, a five-day-a-week online magazine which covers all aspects of Philadelphia’s built environment, from architecture and planning, to preservation, development and design.
+No longer just a project, but an organization, Hidden City affirmed a new mission and vision to advance creative placemaking in Philadelphia through an array of programs, including a diverse array of tours and events, and publishing the Hidden City Daily, a five-day-a-week online magazine which covers all aspects of Philadelphia’s built environment, from architecture and planning, to preservation, development and design.
 Today, we are dedicated to enhancing the enjoyment of our city and inspiring people to explore our history and imagine new futures for the urban landscape.